dhthwy/r/README.md

 # r

+"I've squandered enough on my own trying only to find you dismissing me as a thorn in your side.

+So that's it.
+Not doing that again.

+Please stop your bullshit games, though.
+It isn't healthy for anyone.

+I rarely pay much attention these days as it is just a waste of energy for someone who treated me as a thorn for years, but still harmful.

+And attention and my postings will definitely approach and reach zero now that this is ultimately settled.
+"

 "True.
 You did have many adventures and many wonderful memories with your husband.
 I'll bet you have all sorts of amazong photos together.
 Memories are great, aren't they?

 And I know I was a thorn in your side a few times when you two were just trying to have a good time.